ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w2d3 - a - Lab review - reinforcement of DOM manipulation concept.md

 ## Iteration 1: updateSubtotal()

 - get reference to the elements of the dom that hold price & quantity
-- get the value for price --> elm.innerText + parseFloat
+- get the value for price: elm.innerText + parseFloat
-- get the value for quantity --> elm.value + parseInt
+- get the value for quantity: elm.value + parseInt

 - calc subtotal (priceValue * quantityValue)

 - update the dom to display subtotal

-- return subtotal (ex. `return subtotalValue;`) --> this is important so that we can use it later to calc the total price
+- return subtotal (ex. `return subtotalValue;`)
+  - this is important so that we can use it later to calc the total price

 ## Iteration 2: calculateAll()